naomiaro/waveform-playlist/README.md

 `npm install waveform-playlist`

-* If you just want the already compiled files from the website, you can switch to branch `gh-pages` to get the source from there.
+* If you want to download and run the already compiled website, navigate to folder `/dist` and run `python -m SimpleHTTPServer 8000`.
+The website will be available at `localhost:8000/waveform-playlist`.

 ## Basic Usage